trangcode234/azure-docs/articles/app-service/deploy-continuous-deployment.md

 ## Deploy from other repositories

-For Windows apps, you can manually configure continuous deployment from a cloud Git or Mercurial repository that the portal doesn't directly support, like [GitLab](https://gitlab.com/).
+You can manually configure continuous deployment from a cloud Git or Mercurial repository that the portal doesn't directly support, like [GitLab](https://gitlab.com/).
 You do that by selecting **External Git** in the **Source** dropdown list.
 For more information, see [Set up continuous deployment using manual steps](https://github.com/projectkudu/kudu/wiki/Continuous-deployment#setting-up-continuous-deployment-using-manual-steps).

 ## More resources